ToshY/subsync-docker/README.md

 docker run --rm -v "$(pwd):/files" t0shy/subsync-docker:latest -1.00004170838 /files/input.ass >> ./output.ass
 ```

+> Note: The example above scales with `1.00004170838`, which is obtained through the original source framerate `23.977` divided by the desired
+> framerate `23.976`.

 3. Done

 The shifted output is redirected to a new file, `./output.ass`.